-- If a spreadsheet cell contains a PALO.DATA formula, and a value is set in this cell via a form element, the formula will not be overwritten.
+- If a spreadsheet cell contains a PALO.DATA formula and a value is set in this cell via a form element, the formula will not be overwritten.
 Instead, the set value is sent to OLAP for writeback.

-In case a combobox is used, and the current OLAP value shown in the target cell is not found in the Combobox list when the spreadsheet with the list is loaded, the Combobox will initialize to the first value in the list, and also set this value of the Combobox in the target cell and thus in OLAP.
+In case a Combobox is used, and the current OLAP value shown in the target cell is not found in the Combobox list when the spreadsheet with the list is loaded, the Combobox will initialize to the first value in the list, and also set this value of the Combobox in the target cell and thus in OLAP.

 The target can be a cell/range, a named range or a variable.

-As example is here shown the named range “Combobox1” with a subset of the the dimension “Regions” of the database “Demo”:
+For example, the named range Combobox1 has a subset of the dimension “Regions” of the database “Demo”:

-You can create a CheckBox in any cell in a worksheet by selecting “Tools – Form Elements – CheckBox…”.
-The following dialog box will appear:
+You can create a CheckBox in any cell in a worksheet by selecting Tools > Form Elements > CheckBox… The following dialog box appears:

 Notes on CheckBox:

-- With entry of “CheckBox1” as “Named Range”, the name is known in the current file; with entry of “CheckBox1” as a Variable, the name is known throughout the Jedox Web session.
+- By entering “CheckBox1” as Named Range, the name is known in the current file; by entering “CheckBox1” as a Variable, the name is known throughout the Jedox Web session.

-- If “CheckBox1” is registered as a “Named Range” and later deleted, then the defined name “CheckBox1” has the last selected entry.
+- If “CheckBox1” is registered as a Named Range and later deleted, then the defined name “CheckBox1” has the last selected entry.
 The defined name “CheckBox1” is not deleted when you delete the CheckBox1.

 The Button form element has an additional Icon tab, where you can select an icon/picture for the button.

-With the command “Tools – Form elements – Datepicker” you can create a date button in any spreadsheet cell.
-For this form element, you can select a fixed date or use a formula; set it as a “named area” or as a “variable”; or assign a macro to it by right-clicking on it.
-Note that when you use a formula as source for the Datepicker, the output needs to be a valid timestamp (integer) or else the display of the Datepicker form elements might be wrong or empty.
+You can create a date button in any spreadsheet cell by selecting Tools > Form elements > Datepicker.
+For this form element, you can select a fixed date or use a formula; set it as a “named area” or as a “variable”; or assign a macro to it by right-clicking on it and selecting Assign Macro.

-For historic and compatibility reasons, many spreadsheet engines (such as Microsoft Excel) define the year 1900 as a leap year, even though it was not.
-Thus, the date timestamp “60” will return the date Feb 29th, 1900 when formatted as date in a cell.
+- For historic and compatibility reasons, many spreadsheet engines (such as Microsoft Excel) define the year 1900 as a leap year, even though it was not.
+Thus, the date timestamp “60” will return the date Feb 29th, 1900 when formatted as a date in a cell.
 The Jedox Web Spreadsheet behaves in the same way.

-The Datepicker control in Jedox Web however does not support this.
+The Datepicker control in Jedox Web, however, does not support this.
 The year 1900 is not defined as a leap year in it.
 To ensure compatibility for all other dates before March 1st, 1900, the date value “60” is interpreted as March 1st, 1900 by the Datepicker control, i.e. the same date as the value “61”.